Chrissy Molnar

-Chrissy Molnar is a Canadian wheelchair curler.
+Christine Molnar is a Canadian wheelchair curler.

 Career

 Molnar was encouraged to try wheelchair curling in 2012.
 She competed at the Canadian Wheelchair Curling Championships in 2013.

 She took a break from curling to have children, but returned to competition post-COVID.
 Molnar was the alternate for the silver medal winning Canadian team at the 2024 World Wheelchair Championships, alongside Mark Ideson, Gil Dash, Ina Forrest, and Jon Thurston.
 At the 2025 Wheelchair Curling Ontario Provincial Championship, Molnar won in mixed doubles with teammate Jon Thurston.
 She will represent Canada at the 2025 World Wheelchair Curling Championships as the team's alternate.